Home photography projects are a great fallback for all new and creative photographers to rely on when the outdoors just isn’t accessible or appealing.

 It’s a great way to tease audiences as to what the original object was and a great talking point when you have visitors at home.

-- Washing Machine
+• Washing Machine

-- Sock Draw
+• Sock Draw

-- Under the Bed
+• Under the Bed

 You’ll need to set your camera up with certain settings too:

-- Set your focal length to go as wide as possible
+• Set your focal length to go as wide as possible

-- Turn the camera’s self-timer to 5 or 10 seconds
+• Turn the camera’s self-timer to 5 or 10 seconds

-- Turn on the pop up/built-in flash
+• Turn on the pop up/built in flash

-- Set focus mode to wide
+• Set focus mode to wide

-Take the two shots in to editing and make a selection of the area exposed when they opened their coat.
+Take the two shots into editing and make a selection of the area exposed when they were holding the picture frame.
 In Photoshop you can do this by using the Magic Wand Tool or the Lasso Tool.

-Simply slide and transform the new layer so it fits the perspective that makes your subject look like they have a hole seeing through them!
+Slide and transform the new layer so it fits the perspective that makes your subject look like they have a hole seeing through them!
 You can use other pictures instead to create a more sci-fi feel of stars, planets and galaxies.

-A chance to head out into the garden for our last home photography project.
-Look for small-headed flowers – Daisies are perfect.
-Remove the stem and find yourself a plain coloured plate.
+For floating flower photography it’s best to look for small headed flowers – Daisies I’ve found are perfect.
+Start off by removing the stem and find yourself a plain coloured plate.
 Carefully pour water on to the plate to just below the rim.

 Consider getting a few different flower heads and petals from your garden to mix up the colours.
-In the summertime, you could crack out the kid’s paddling pool and do the same effect on a larger scale!
+In the summertime you could crack out the kid’s paddling pool and do the same effect on a larger scale!

-Image by Carol Fourie (iPhotography Student)
+Image by Carol Fourie